How many emails do you get in a day?

 You don’t need to have studied creative writing in school.

 But you should work on creating your own unique “voice” with your emails so that they further stand out from the sea of inbox sameness.

 And, when done right, you may even have folks that actually look forward to your communications.

-Lastly, for assistance with becoming a better writer (it’s where I get a ton of tips) visit Copyblogger.
+Lastly, for assistance with becoming a better writer (it’s where we get a ton of tips) visit Copyblogger.

 Wholesaler Masterminds® coaching clients all have learned how to make more of an impact with email – and to do so compliantly.